CSS Property margin – Outer Spacing of a Box

 -

-The margin doesn't affect the width or height of the HTML element.
+Margin doesn't affect the width or height of the HTML element.
 However, the total space required is the width respectively height of the Content Area plus margin.

 -